-If you refuse to submit to a DUI breath test after being lawfully arrested for driving under the influence in California, you will face penalties for a chemical test refusal.
+If you refuse to submit to a DUI breathalyzer test or a blood test after being lawfully arrested for DUI in California, you will face penalties for a chemical test refusal.

 This is because of California’s “implied consent” law.
 Under this law, you have no right to refuse a DUI breath test once you are lawfully arrested for DUI.